MeetJain20/DevTown/README.md

   Neatly organized rows of three car cards create an aesthetically pleasing and organized display.
 Each page showcases a total of six cards.

 - **Pagination Controls**
-  Effortlessly navigate through 10 pages with hardcoded numbers.
-Intuitive controls include next and previous buttons for a seamless browsing experience.
+  Effortlessly navigate through pages .Intuitive controls include next and previous buttons for a seamless browsing experience.

 - **Like Feature**
   You can like the car which suits well as per your requirements.

-- **Card Design**
+- **Filter**
-  While not pixel-perfect, the car card design closely resembles the provided image, enhancing the overall visual experience for users.
+  View the car details as per your preference by sorting it based on price or seats.

 ## Technologies Used

 - React: Frontend library for building user interfaces.
 - Redux: State management library for managing application state.
-- Pure HTML & CSS
+- HTML & CSS
+- Bootstrap ( in some places )